mcmaimas/graffito/README.md

 TODO:
 - format the Submit Post Form
+- - instead of an alert section, if they dont have content show the alert in the preview area

 - reformat the generated data to only include active values.
 No reason to send empty values tbh

 ## Tech Debt